gongas123lol/OBD1-adapter-board-for-Civic-MA-MB-MC-/README.md

-### STILL W.I.P.
+### ** STILL W.I.P.
 IM NOT RESPONSIBLE FOR ANY PROBLEM YOU MIGHT HAVE AND POSSIBLE DAMAGE TO THE VEHICLE.
-ITS NOT BEEN TESTED IN THE CAR YET.
+ITS NOT BEEN TESTED IN THE CAR YET. **
-### I AM A COMPSCI GRADUATE, NOT AN ELETRICAL ENGINEER, THERE MIGHT BE SOME ERRORS IN MY IMPLEMENTATION.
+### ** I AM A COMPSCI GRADUATE, NOT AN ELETRICAL ENGINEER, THERE MIGHT BE SOME ERRORS IN MY IMPLEMENTATION. **

 ## Speeduino v0.4.X adapter for OBD1 vehicles

 This repo is dedicated for an adapter with two modes: Honda OBD1 (civic MA/MB and probably MC // british made Civic. maybe also PNP for japan made ones like eg/ek with adapter) PnP connector, and Breakout Board for other vehicles.
 This project was made in altium designer, might one day put it in kicad but i dont really have the skills in kicad for it. in a bit i will upload the Gerber files.

+- In this PCB, its used the "OBD1" 64pin connector PN:174518-7.
+- There will be wideband connector pins, and place for a wideband controller, where you will be able to use the stock O2 sensor OR the wideband.

 ## The pin names will be based on this schema.
 ![schematic_ma_mb_mc_ civic](https://github.com/user-attachments/assets/2b6a3030-c109-47f1-861a-2c1b5663e9d2)